 We will dive into what we believe are accounting irregularities in the reported financials, but a quick analysis of Eros’s reported numbers showed a poor liquidity position as-is:

 At a glance, a company with high short-term debt, historically negative free cash flow, and low available liquidity represents an obvious credit risk.
+It is for these reasons that a large number of companies decide to get supply chain financial risk mitigation.
+Ultimately, mitigating financial risk is all about lowering the level of risk by eliminating or reducing risk factors that could leave a business in financial ruin.

 Going one level deeper, Eros has been the subject of multiple historical articles identifying accounting irregularities (1,2,3,4,5,6,7,8).
 Many of these articles have focused on red flags like Eros’s large uncollected receivables balance and consistent lack of positive free cash flow.